 NDSU Extension is a dry bean production webinar on Wednesday, April 15.
 Find out more from NDSU Carrington Research Extension Center agronomist Greg Endres in the Dry Bean Scene on the Red River Farm Network.

 - A parent or grandparent must be a current participating grower-member of the Northarvest Bean Growers Association.

-- Applicant must be enrolled or plan to be enrolled in their first year of college or technical college in 2019
+- Applicant must be planning to enroll or be enrolled in their first year of college or technical college.

-- Applicant must have a 3.0 GPA or higher from high school
+- Applicant must have at least a 3.0 grade point average from high school.

 Northarvest Bean Grower – Our Mission: